Drinking game: Skill

 Some party and pub games focus on the performance of a particular act of skill, rather than on either the amount a participant drinks or the speed with which they do so.
 Examples include beer pong, quarters, chandeliers (also known as gauchoball, rage cage, stack cup), caps, polish horseshoes, pong, baseball, and beer darts.

 Pub golf involves orienteering and pub crawling together.

 A unique drinking game is made in the tavern Oepfelchammer in Zürich, Switzerland.
 It is called "Balkenprobe" and which involves climbing up a beam at the ceiling and moving to another beam and then to drink a glass of wine with the head hanging down.

 Luck

 Party games like the Korean apateu are mostly luck, as it has the players stack their hands, after which the leader shouts out a number, and whoever has their hand at that position in the stack will drink.

 Thinking

 Thinking games rely on the players' powers of observation, recollection, logic and articulation.

-Numerous types of thinking games exist, including Think or Drink, 21, beer checkers, bizz buzz, buffalo, saved by the bell, bullshit, tourettes, matchboxes, never have I ever, roman numerals, fuzzy duck, pennying, wine games, and Zoom Schwartz Profigliano.
+Numerous types of thinking games exist, including Think or Drink, 21, beer checkers, bizz buzz, buffalo, saved by the bell, bullshit, tourettes, matchboxes, never have I ever, roman numerals, fuzzy duck, pennying, Whales Tales, wine games, and Zoom Schwartz Profigliano.
 Trivia games, such as Trivial Pursuit, are sometimes played as drinking games.